JOHN HYNES - Head Coach

-Alain Nasreddine is in his fourth season as assistant coach of the Wilkes-Barre/Scranton Penguins.
+Alain Nasreddine is in his fifth season as assistant coach of the Wilkes-Barre/Scranton Penguins.

 Nasreddine, who played 15 years of professional hockey as a defenseman, which includes five seasons with the Penguins organization, helped lead the team to a 58-21-0-1 record and the franchise’s first-ever Macgregor Kilpatrick Trophy as AHL regular-season champions in 2010-11.

 Nasreddine coached defensive groups that allowed the fewest goals in the AHL during the 2010-11 (183), 2012-13 (178) and 2013-14 (185) seasons.

 Nasreddine, 38, played for the Penguins organization from 2003-04 through the 2007-08 season.
 During that time he suited up in 56 games for Pittsburgh, notching five points (1G-4A).